sHaWLeP-bit/1906A018/README.md

 ## 🚀 Overview

-This repository provides a base GUI framework for students to develop and integrate machine learning methods.
-The GUI is built using PyQt6 and supports various classical machine learning and deep learning techniques.
-Students will extend this GUI by adding necessary functionalities over time.
+This project provides an interactive PyQt6-based GUI for machine learning education and experimentation, designed for MKT3434 coursework.
+It supports PCA, LDA, t-SNE, UMAP, clustering metrics, and cross-validation tools.

 ---

-## 📚 Long-Term Homework Instructions

-Students are required to modify and enhance this GUI incrementally every three weeks.
-The objective is to build a fully functional and improved machine learning GUI.

 ### 🎯 Key Requirements: